Channel Estimation for RIS-Aided MIMO Systems: A Partially Decoupled Atomic Norm Minimization Approach: Numerical Simulations

 \subsection{Selection of Initial Number of Training Slots}

-In this subsection, we evaluate the effect of the initial number of training slots $B_{0}$ on the performance of the proposed RPDANM-APC approach to guide the selection of $B_{0}$.
-Fig. \ref{fig8} provides an example of the NMSE of the RPDANM-APC approach versus the number of training slots with different $B_{0}$ with a 64-element RIS considered.
-It is observed that more initial training slots lead to a more precise initialization and thus result in more precise CE ultimately.
-When $B_{0}$ is slightly small, i.e., $B_{0}=4$ or $B_{0}=8$, RPDANM-APC suffers a slight performance loss.
+In this subsection, we evaluate the effect of the initial number of training slots $B_{0}$ on the performance of RPDANM-APC to guide the selection of $B_{0}$.
+Fig. \ref{fig9} provides an illustrative example about the NMSE of RPDANM-APC versus the number of training slots with different $B_{0}$, where a 64-element RIS is considered.
+It is observed that more initial training slots lead to a more precise initialization and thus leading to more precise CE ultimately.
 In particular, RPDANM-APC does not converge when $B_{0}$ is excessively small, e.g., $B_{0}=2$.

 Furthermore, we investigate the effect of the initial number of training slots $B_{0}$ on the total number of training slots $B$ required for RPDANM-APC via Monte Carlo simulations.
-Fig. \ref{fig9} illustrates the average number of required training slots under different $B_{0}$ versus the size of RIS. $N_\mathrm{R}$ increases from 16 to 128 and 100 Monte Carlo experiments are conducted under each setting.
+Fig. \ref{fig10} illustrates the average number of required training slots under different $B_{0}$ versus the size of RIS. $N_\mathrm{R}$ increases from 16 to 128 and 50 Monte Carlo experiments are conducted under each setting.
 The black line denotes $B_{\max}$, i.e., the upper bound of number of training slots.
 It is observed that as $N_\mathrm{R}$ increases, the advantage of RPDANM-APC in saving training overhead is considerable.
 In particular, when $B_{0}$ is between 8 and 16, i.e., 2 to 4 times of the number of effective paths, the least training slots are required for convergence.
 On the one hand, when $B_{0}$ is small, e.g., $B_{0} = 4$, imprecise initialization leads to more iterations required for convergence, resulting in more training overhead.
 On the other hand, when $B_{0}$ is large, e.g., $B_{0} = 32$, too many initial training slots leads to a waste of training overhead.
 As a result, we recommend setting the initial number of training slots between $2\hat{L}$ and $4\hat{L}$, where $\hat{L}$ is the estimated number of effective paths.